-Comprehensive child life internship training is offered three times a year.
-Internship training is one piece of what is required for those students who are planning a career as a certified child life specialist.
-Information about certification process and eligibility requirements for certification can be found at The Child Life Council’s website.
+Comprehensive child life internship training is offered three times a year at The Children's Hospital of Philadelphia.
+Internship training is one integral requirement for students who are planning a career as a certified child life specialist.
+Information about certification process, information on coursework and career planning and eligibility requirements for certification can be found at The Child Life Council’s website (www.childlife.org).
 Internship positions are full time (40 hours/week) for 16 weeks.

 Interns are involved in the planning and implementation of a developmentally and emotionally supportive programming for infants, children and adolescents.
 Students are expected to incorporate play, emotional support, healthcare education and family involvement in order to enhance the social, emotional, intellectual and physical well-being of children and families in the healthcare setting.